sikai00/tp/docs/UserGuide.md

 * Details that are not edited will be kept as is.

 Examples:
-Suppose MyInsuRec contains only one meeting as created in the [`addMeeting`](#521-add-meeting-addmeeting) command:
+* Edit the description of the meeting with an `INDEX` of 1.

-* `editMeeting i/1 dn/Follow up team meeting` changes the description of this meeting.
+  * `editMeeting i/1 dn/Follow up team meeting`
-* `editMeeting i/1 st/1500 et/1200` will show an error stating an invalid time, since the start time is later than end time.

 ### 7.3 Product commands